+Since 1988, Global Fund for Women has awarded more than $26.2 million dollars to more than 1,000 groups working on building peace and ending gender-based violence.
 Global Fund for Women grantees have helped pass anti-violence laws in 25 countries, protecting over a billion women and girls.
-Global Fund for Women’s grantmaking and advocacy campaigns will continue to mobilize resources and help change laws and social norms, cultivating a culture of zero tolerance towards violence against women and girls in all of its forms.
+Our grantmaking and advocacy campaigns continue to mobilize resources and help change laws and social norms, cultivating a culture of zero tolerance towards violence against women and girls in all its forms.

 For example, our DefendHer campaign profiled the work of women human rights defenders—and the threats against them—for brave activists across the globe.
 We have prioritized supporting groups who work with Syrian women refugees, particularly in developing and supporting their leadership in rebuilding their communities.
 And our work in the Great Lakes region of Central Africa—where sexual violence has become endemic—is part of our strategy to achieve sustainable, holistic change by addressing the root causes of violence against women.
 We are supporting 40 women’s organizations that are working together to bring lasting peace and stability to a region traumatized by conflict for decades.